mouldyair/stain/README.md

 # stain
-site for documenting all the useless projects I'm working on
+site for documenting all the useless projects I'm working on, plus all my random hyperfixations.